 Manufactured by Amo-Motoren-Gesellschaft mbH, Berlin-Schöneberg, 1950-1954.

 These were bicycle attachment engines.
 (Hilfsmotoren or Fahrradmotor).

 Distributed in Sweden by Aktiebolaget FACO Valhallavägen 75 Stockholm as the "amo cykelmotor"

 Amo engines were used by a number of other powered bicycle builders including Brage of Hedemora, Meyfa Teddy of Berlin-Reinickendorf and Mustad of Denmark, Norway and Sweden.

 Under the TX brand an ancestor of the company, Westendarp & Pieper, built a 146cc twostroke from 1921 to 1924.
 They were belt-driven with rim brakes and a very short exhaust which ended in front of the crankcase.
 See TX

-The company also built 50cc two-stroke mopeds which in 1951 were named the "Amoped".
-They may also have been available under the name Amorette.
+The company also built 50cc two-stroke mopeds which in 1951 were named the "Amoped" and another around the same time named Amoretto.

 Sources: Tragatsch p74, GTU, mo-ped.se, motor-lit-berlin.de.